davidcreativeuk/nidirect-prototypeForm/README.md

 Use the [nidirect-prototypeForm: user guide](./userGuide.md) for instructions on how to build your first prototype.

 ## Issues and suggestions
-If you’ve found an probelme with the protoype kit have a suggestion you can:
+If you’ve found a bug in the prototype kit or have a suggestion you can:
 * [create a GitHub issue](https://github.com/DavidMcClelland-ux/nidirect-prototypeForm/issues)